uschpc/documentation-public/project_filesystem.md

 Note: For R version 3.6.0 or greater, if the install fails because of `ERROR: moving to final location failed`, enter the command `Sys.setenv(R_INSTALL_STAGED = FALSE)` and try installing again.

-If using the command-line function `R CMD INSTALL`, you can use:
+Alternatively, if using the command-line function `R CMD INSTALL` to install packages from source, you can use:

 ```sh
 R CMD INSTALL --no-staged-install --library=package_path package_file.tar.gz